 6. Remove Clutter & Your Mind Will Be Clearer

 Clutter is one of the top distractions that can impede your work resulting in a decline in productivity.

 A desk overflowing with sticky notes, pens, and old coffee cups does nothing for your mind and will often decrease your motivation.

 Only have items on your desk that are absolutely necessary for the work you’re doing at any one time.

 Anything else should be stored in drawers for ease of access when needed.

-Continuing on from the last point slightly, an organised workspace will lead to an organised mind.
+Continuing on from the last point slightly, an organized workspace has been proven to lead to an organized mind.

-Consider placing your physical work into folders or binders which are colour coded to help you find what you are looking for with ease.
+Consider placing your physical work into folders or binders which are color-coded to help you find what you are looking for with ease.

-Small plastic storage boxes can be an excellent commodity to have in your workspace for organizing stationary, USB sticks or any other bits and pieces you have accumulated and can’t do without.
+Small plastic storage boxes can be an excellent commodity to have in your workspace for organizing stationery, USB sticks, or any other bits and pieces you have accumulated and can’t do without.

 It’s also worth investing in drawer organisers to sort your work materials accordingly.